 This option is used when compiling OpenCL kernels and may be provided for performance tuning or to work around bugs.
 You must remove any existing kernels in order to recompile them with the new options.
 Provide an empty string to recompile without any options.
-Remove the setting entirely to recompile with default options, default is -cl-fastrelaxed-math opencl_synch_cache
+Remove the setting entirely to recompile with default options, default is -cl-fast-relaxed-math for nvidia drivers, all other cards don't have this compiler option set.